 Almost every college is building virtual communities through social media.
 As you conduct your search, there are plenty of opportunities to connect with the school, admissions counselors, prospective and current students, even alumni.
-You can follow colleges on social media to learn about campus life, take virtual tours and ultimately, help you decide if the college is a right fit for you.
+You can follow colleges on social media to learn about campus life, take virtual tours and ultimately, help you decide if the college is the right fit for you.
 Let’s consider some of the most popular social network platforms and how to use each of them:

 Start by “liking” the college’s page, and you’ll get a sense of the personality of the school, what conversations are important, and the hot topics on campus.
-More importantly, use the information you learn about the college during your interview or in your essay-admissions counselors appreciate that you’ve taken the time to find out all you can about the school.
+More importantly, use the information you learn about the college during your interview, or in your essay-admissions counselors appreciate that you’ve taken the time to find out all you can about the school.
 Beyond the school’s official Facebook page, look to see if there are groups that correspond to your special interests or if you can ask questions of admissions counselors.

 Follow your prospective college on Twitter to discover everything from what lectures and events are happening to what’s being served in the dining hall that week.
 You’ll also learn news about what current alumni are doing and what issues are important, whether it’s sports, the environment, social change or new classes.

-You can watch convocation speeches, take virtual tours, hear guest lectures and listen to the school’s singing group perform.
+You can watch convocation speeches, take virtual tours, hear guest lectures, and listen to the school’s singing group perform.
 It’s a great way to see how active the campus life is, and if this seems like a place where you would happily fit in.